It should be on on Sunday before St. Patrick's Day March 11, 2023 starting at 12 pm. .

 The Auckland 2022 St Patrick’s Festival was cancelled.

-In normal years, the St Patrick’s Parade will take place on Queen Street on Saturday, in March before St. Patrick's Day (around March 11 - 13) " starting at 12 pm.
+In normal years, the St Patrick’s Parade will take place on Queen Street on the Saturday in March before St. Patrick's Day starting at 12 pm.

 The Parade will begin near the Three Lamps end of Ponsonby Road and finish at Western Park in Ponsonby, Auckland.

 If you want an interactive Google map, so you can get directions to some point along the parade route, click here!